Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

   indicates which major Scilla version the contract uses.

-+ Then follows the declaration of a ``library`` that contains purely mathematical functions.
-For instance, a function to compute the boolean ``AND`` of two bits or computing factorial of a given natural number.
++ Then follows the declaration of a ``library`` that contains purely mathematical functions, e.g., a function to compute the boolean ``AND`` of two bits, or a function computing the factorial of a given natural number.

 + Then follows the actual contract definition declared using the keyword ``contract``.